RyHensel/dead-reckoning/README.md

 Exclusions are plain substring matches against folder and file names, editable under `exclude_patterns` in `%APPDATA%\DeadReckoning\config.json`.

-The destination subtree is pruned during the walk rather than filtered afterwards.
-Without that, every run would walk every previous snapshot, getting slower each week.
+The destination subtree is pruned during the selected file walk because without that, every run would walk every previous snapshot, getting slightly slower each time.

 ---

-## 13. Performance notes
+## 12. Performance notes

-The bottleneck is network latency, not CPU.
+**Inspection runs 8 in parallel.** Each project is two small reads out of a ZIP.

-**Inspection runs 8 in parallel.** Each project is two small reads out of a ZIP and the machine is idle waiting on the share, so running several in flight cuts wall time roughly in proportion to the pool size.
 Change `max_workers` in `scan_worker()` if you want a different number.

-**Bundling uses `ZIP_STORED`, not deflate.** An `.aprx` is already a deflate-compressed ZIP, so recompressing it burns time for essentially zero size reduction.
+**Bundling uses `ZIP_STORED`, not deflate.**

 **The folder walk can't have a percentage** — the file count isn't known until the walk finishes.
 It shows a marquee plus live counts (`Searching — 450 folders, 96 projects so far…`) instead.

-**Copying is deliberately serial.** Progress is visible and per-file, and failures are attributable to a specific file.
-Parallel copying would gain less than parallel inspection anyway, since SMB throughput caps it.
+**Copying is serial.** Progress is visible and per-file, and failures are attributable to a specific file.

 ---

-## 14. Troubleshooting
+## 13. Troubleshooting

 **A dialog is open and no buttons respond.** tkinter dialogs are modal.
 Dismiss it and the window comes back.